The 10 scariest and most abandoned places to visit in France

 • History : Built in the 19th century, it is now used for haunted house events.

-10. Saint-Hilaire Hospital (Charente)
+10. The Hospital of Saint-Hilaire (Charente)

-An old abandoned hospital known for its dark corridors and deserted operating rooms.
+An old, abandoned hospital known for its dark corridors and deserted operating rooms.

 • History : Built at the beginning of the 20th century, it was abandoned in the 1970s.